“Hey, you there!”

 Either way, please don’t bother emailing me telling me about why I “won’t be making a sale from you” for this rule.
 To be frank, I already don’t make sales from 99.99% of the world’s population.
 Join the line.

-Besides, I have my reasons for delivering it this way, just like you presumably have your reasons for … well … not using a smartphone in 2022.
+Besides, I have my reasons for delivering it this way, just like you presumably have your reasons for … well … not using a smartphone.

 3. There are no change-of-mind refunds on this product.